Pagure/pagure/doc/configuration.rst

 SMTP_SSL
 ~~~~~~~~

-This configuration key allows to specify whether the SMTP connections
+This configuration key allows one to specify whether the SMTP connections
 should secured over SSL

 Defaults to: ``False``